Wear: Wear testing

 Several standard test methods exist for different types of wear to determine the amount of material removal during a specified time period under well-defined conditions.
 ASTM International Committee G-2 standardizes wear testing for specific applications, which are periodically updated.
 The Society for Tribology and Lubrication Engineers (STLE) has documented a large number of frictional, wear and lubrication tests.
 Standardized wear tests are used to create comparative material rankings for a specific set of test parameter as stipulated in the test description.
 To obtain more accurate predictions of wear in industrial applications it is necessary to conduct wear testing under conditions simulating the exact wear process.

 An attrition test is a test that is carried out to measure the resistance of a granular material to wear.

 Modeling of wear

 The Reye–Archard–Khrushchov wear law is the classic wear prediction model.

 Measuring wear

 Wear coefficient

 The wear coefficient is a physical coefficient used to measure, characterize and correlate the wear of materials.

 Lubricant analysis

 Lubricant analysis is an alternative, indirect way of measuring wear.
 Here, wear is detected by the presence of wear particles in a liquid lubricant.
 To gain further insights into the nature of the particles, chemical (such as XRF, ICP-OES), structural (such as ferrography) or optical analysis (such as light microscopy) can be performed.

+Digital analysis of wear debris

+Recent developments in wear diagnostics have increasingly involved digital image analysis and computer-integrated surface characterization techniques for studying the morphology, size distribution and evolution of wear particles formed during frictional contact.
+Such approaches complement classical methods of wear assessment by enabling automated identification of damage mechanisms and subsurface degradation processes.
+Advanced applications include the use of computer vision and data-driven algorithms for analysing wear products in metallic tribosystems, including hydrogen-affected steels subjected to long-term loading conditions.

+Automated wear particle recognition has also been explored using artificial intelligence and big-data techniques to improve predictive maintenance and condition monitoring of engineering systems.

+More broadly, systematic analysis of wear debris morphology has long been recognised as an important tool for understanding wear mechanisms and transitions between mild and severe wear regimes.

+Modern tribological research therefore increasingly combines traditional experimental techniques with digital surface metrology and machine-learning-assisted interpretation of wear processes.